bitprophet/lexicon/README.md

 ## WHAT

-Lexicon is a simple Python 2.7+ and 3.4+ compatible collection of `dict` subclasses providing extra power:
+Lexicon is a simple collection of Python `dict` subclasses providing extra
+power:

 * `AliasDict`, a dictionary supporting both simple and complex key aliasing:
     * Alias a single key to another key, so that e.g. `mydict['bar']` points to